devpi/devpi/doc/userman/devpi_commands.rst

            [url]

     show/configure current index and target venv for install activities.
-This shows client-side state, relevant for server interactions, including login authentication information, the current remote index (and API endpoints if you specify --urls) and the target virtualenv for installation activities.
+This shows client-side state, relevant for devpi-server interactions, including login authentication information, the current remote index (and API endpoints if you specify --urls) and the target virtualenv for installation activities.

     positional arguments:
       url              set current API endpoints to the ones obtained from the